ansys/pysimai/doc/source/user_guide/config_file.rst

 Profiles
 --------

-The SDK supports having multiple configurations in a single file through profiles.
+The :class:`~ansys.simai.core.client.SimAIClient` instance supports having multiple configurations in a single file through profiles, which are loaded like this:

-Profiles can be loaded like so :

 .. code-block:: TOML